Tennessee Williams: Personal life

-Throughout his life Williams remained close to his sister, Rose, who was diagnosed with schizophrenia as a young woman.
-In 1943, as her behavior became increasingly disturbing, she was subjected to a lobotomy, requiring her to be institutionalised for the rest of her life.
+Throughout his life, Williams remained close to his sister, Rose, who was diagnosed with schizophrenia as a young woman.
+In 1943, as her behavior became increasingly disturbing, she was subjected to a lobotomy, requiring her to be institutionalized for the rest of her life.
 As soon as he was financially able, Williams moved Rose to a private institution just north of New York City, where he often visited her.
 He gave her a percentage interest in several of his most successful plays, the royalties from which were applied toward her care.
-The devastating effects of Rose's treatment may have contributed to Williams' alcoholism and his dependence on various combinations of amphetamines and barbiturates.
+The devastating effects of Rose's treatment may have contributed to Williams's alcoholism and his dependence on various combinations of amphetamines and barbiturates.

 After some early attempts at relationships with women, by the late 1930s, Williams began exploring his homosexuality.
 In New York City, he joined a gay social circle that included fellow writer and close friend Donald Windham (1920–2010) and Windham's then-boyfriend Fred Melton.
 In the summer of 1940, Williams initiated a relationship with Kip Kiernan (1918–1944), a young dancer he met in Provincetown, Massachusetts.
 When Kiernan left him to marry a woman, Williams was distraught.
 Kiernan's death four years later at age 26 was another heavy blow.

 On a 1945 visit to Taos, New Mexico, Williams met Pancho Rodríguez y González, a hotel clerk of Mexican heritage.
 Rodríguez was prone to jealous rages and excessive drinking, and their relationship was tempestuous.
 In February 1946, Rodríguez left New Mexico to join Williams in his New Orleans apartment.
 They lived and traveled together until late 1947, when Williams ended the relationship.
 Rodríguez and Williams remained friends, however, and were in contact as late as the 1970s.

 Williams spent the spring and summer of 1948 in Rome in the company of a young man named "Rafaello" in Williams' Memoirs.
 He provided financial assistance to the younger man for several years afterward.
 Williams drew from this for his first novel, The Roman Spring of Mrs. Stone.